CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0101-Managing Identities in Azure AD.md

 ### Task 3: Create users by using Powershell

+In this task, you will disable the security defaults in the Entra admin center by accessing the security settings and turning off the default security configuration.

 1. On **SEA-SVR1**, On windows search bar search for **powershell (1)**.
 Right click on **Windows Powershell (2)** and then select **Run as Administrator (3)**.

     ![](../media/p1t3s1.png)